-- Sectors covered → For Sonora, the sectors that could be covered (excluding AFOLU) are: Energy Consumption, RCI (Res/Com/Ind), Transport, Fossil Fuel Industry, Industrial Processes and Waste Management.
-This adds up for 86% of all emissions of Sonora (info from 2007, it has need to be updated).
-Putting a tax on fossil fuels would incentivize all these sectors to cut their emissions.
-However, being that they represent a great share of the economy, the tax rate must be defined based on: emissions reduction, but without significant costs on the productivity of the economy. - Greenhouse Gasses → Internationally the CO2e is used as a "common currency" to express the price and the warming potential of all the GHG.
+- Sectors covered→ For Tabasco, the sectors that could be covered (excluding AFOLU) are: Transport, energy, industrial processes, solid waste, and residual water.
+This adds up for 41.31% of all emissions of Tabasco (info from the period 2005-2007, it has need to be updated). - Greenhouse Gasses → Internationally the CO2e is used as a "common currency" to express the price and the warming potential of all the GHG.
 Implementing a carbon tax would mean to set the rates of conversion to CO2e depending on its warming potential (1 ton of methane could mean 23 or 28 tons of CO2e).
-Determining which GHG are going to be covered is essential, as it also defines which sectors could be subjected to the carbon tax. - Other pollutants → The economic activities developed by the State of Sonora (and all States) emit other pollutants different than the GHG.
-It is important to determine whether these kinds of pollutants are going to be covered by the tax in order to also establish the different rates that each pollutant would have. - Regulatory entities→ If the point of regulation is going to be upstream or midstream, the SFS would be the institution responsible for collecting the tax.
-If it's a downstream system, the CEDES would have to create a new entity that supervises the emissions of each sector and company in order to collect the tax. - Economic analysis for the tax→ As it has been mentioned above, there are many considerations for establishing a carbon tax so different economic analyses would help to bring more light on the impacts it would produce.
-There are different types of econometric models that can provide specific or general information, they could be bottom-up, top-down, specific to a sector.
-The type of analysis required will depend upon which is the target of the State of Sonora for this tax: mitigation objectives or a specific level of revenue. - MRV system: The complexity of the MRV system will depend on the point of regulation that is selected.
-But even if the State of Sonora chooses an upward or downward system, there will have to exist a regulation system or entity that can monitor whether the tax is being paid or not.
+Determining which GHG are going to be covered is essential, as it also defines which sectors could be subjected to the carbon tax. - Other pollutants → The economic activities developed by the State of Tabasco (and all States) emit other pollutants different than the GHG.
+It is important to determine whether these kinds of pollutants are going to be covered by the tax in order to also establish the different rates that each pollutant would have. - Regulatory entities → If the point of regulation is going to be upstream or midstream, the SFT would be the institution responsible for collecting the tax.
+If it's a downstream system, the SBSCC would have to create a new entity that supervises the emissions of each sector and company in order to collect the tax. - Economic analysis for the tax→ As it has been mentioned above, there are many considerations for establishing a carbon tax so different economic analyses would help to bring more light on the impacts it would produce.
+There are different type of econometric models that can provide specific or general information, they could be bottom-up, top-sown,

+- specific to a sector.
+The type of analysis required will depend upon which is the target of the State of Tabasco for this tax: mitigation objectives or a specific level of revenue. - MRV system: The complexity of the MRV system will depend on the point of regulation that is selected.
+But even if the State of Tabasco chooses an upward or downward system, there will have to exist a regulation system or entity that can monitor whether the tax is being paied or not.